fhiso/tsc-governance/strategy.md

 they be pointers or references to other structures; and meaning should only sparingly be associated with the order of elements.

+> (Luther 2016-01-14) I am unsure that sub-elements are actually out of the question.
+The reference collection tools that I have used regularly permit some sub-elements, for example with structured name objects in a list as the value of an author field.

+> (Luther 2016-01-15) Is "sparingly" allowing ordering the right idea?
+Either order can be handled by a citation text producer or it cannot.
+If it can, why be sparing in its use?
+If it cannot, why allow it at all?

 ### Source Derivation Vocabulary

 Our [Sources & Citations Exploratory Group](/egs/sceg) (S&CEG) spent a